winscripter/guidgenplusplus/README.md

 # guidgenplusplus
-A tiny WPF application that can generate up to 10 various GUIDs
+A tiny WPF application that can generate up to 10 various GUIDs.
+Inspired by GuidGen.exe Visual Studio utility.